-Every day, upon arriving at a Hydro‑Québec facility (building, covered facility, generating station, etc.) or at a jobsite where Hydro‑Québec is the prime contractor, the supplier’s representative must assess their health according to the previously-mentioned elements.
+Upon arriving at a Hydro-Québec facility (buildings, covered facilities, generating stations, etc.) or at a jobsite where Hydro-Québec is the prime contractor, the supplier’s representative must assess their health according to the previously-mentioned elements.

-The supplier’s employee will be asked to leave the premises immediately if they are showing any COVID-19 symptoms or if they have tested positive for the virus.
-If they show symptoms or have tested positive and have been in close contact with Hydro‑Québec employees or have been in a Hydro‑Québec facility or jobsite in the previous days, the supplier must immediately advise the Hydro‑Québec representative in charge of managing the contract of the situation.
+All the supplier’s employees will be asked to leave the premises immediately if they are showing COVID-19 symptoms or have tested positive.
+If they have tested positive and have been in close contact with Hydro Québec employees or have been in a Hydro Québec facility or jobsite in the previous days, they must immediately advise the Hydro Québec manager.

-If, as part of your activities, you use a means of transport organized by Hydro‑Québec (plane, bus, etc.), your temperature will be taken before you board.
-Any employee or worker who presents with a fever (38.0°C/100.4°F or higher) will not be permitted to use group transportation.
+If, as part of their work, employees use a means of transport organized by Hydro-Québec (plane, bus, etc.), their temperature will be taken before they board.
+On a Hydro-Québec flight, temperatures will be taken when travelling from the south to the north.
+Any employee who has a fever (38.0°C/100.4°F or higher) will not be permitted to use group transportation.